 Builds Alignment and Extends Influence

 A natural misalignment can occur when people from different backgrounds are brought together, but aligning them is not an insurmountable feat — it just takes a bit more finesse.
 Creating enthusiasm for a common vision can orient the team in one direction.
 Leaders should ask themselves, are they maintaining alignment to the organizational goals beyond their individual team objectives?
-And they aligning the organization to their objective of innovation and creativity through inclusion and diversity?
+And are they aligning the organization to their objective of innovation and creativity through inclusion and diversity?
 This is where leaders push themselves to move beyond their own purview and into the broader organization.

 Empowers for Higher Performance